Current Release

 Prices

-Prices increased modestly overall over the reporting period and contacts expected a similar rate of increase over the next 12 months.
-Producer prices moved up modestly.
-Nonlabor input costs continued to rise, including for energy, raw materials, and shipping.
-Several contacts also noted a pickup in the cost of insurance and complying with new regulations.
+Prices rose modestly overall in January and early February and contacts expected a similar rate of increase over the next 12 months.
+Producer prices moved up slightly.
+Nonlabor input costs increased, with reports of higher prices for raw materials, energy, and shipping.
+Contacts also noted increased costs for insurance.
 Consumer prices again rose modestly overall.
+One retail industry analyst said they expect consumer prices to reflect any increases in tariffs on consumer goods about three to six months after implementation.

 Consumer Spending